Joao0330/Newsly-vanillaJs-news-project/README.md

 # Newsly - A news website

 Newsly is a website made using vanilla javascript that allows the user to browse all types of news from around the world in multiple languages.
-All of this is possible with the use of the [News API](https://newsapi.org/)
+All of this is possible with the use of the <a href="https://newsapi.org/" target="_blank">News API</a>

 ## ⚡Getting Started

-1. Before launching the website, first, you should create an account on the [News API](https://newsapi.org/) website to have access to your API key that will be used to run the website.
+1. Before launching the website, first, you should create an account on the <a href="https://newsapi.org/" target="_blank">News API</a> website to have access to your API key that will be used to run the website.

-2. After registering, go to your [account page](https://newsapi.org/account) and retrive your **API KEY**.
+2. After registering, go to your <a href="https://newsapi.org/account" target="_blank">account page</a> and retrive your **API KEY**.

 3. Download the source code from the repository and your folder tree structure should look like this: